jhpyle/docassemble/_docs/docker.md

 # <a name="upgrading"></a>Upgrading docassemble when using Docker

 New versions of the **docassemble** software are published frequently.
 Most changes only affect the [Python] code.
 You can upgrade the **docassemble** [Python] packages by going to "Package Management" from the menu and clicking the "Upgrade" button.

 However, sometimes a "system upgrade" is necessary.
-This can happen when changes are made to **docassemble**'s underlying operating system files, or new versions of Python packages become incompatible with old versions of operating system files.
+This can happen when changes are made to **docassemble**'s underlying operating system files, or new versions of Python packages become incompatible with old versions of operating system files, or **docassemble** requires a newer version of Python than the version available in the operating system.
 Performing a "system upgrade" requires stopping your **docassemble** container and running `docker run` with a new version of the **docassemble** image in order to start a new container based on the new image.

 Doing a system upgrade is only safe if you are already using a form of [data storage].
 If you aren't using a [Docker volume], [S3], or